DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Corporal Saki, who could it be?"

-"Y-yes, his name is Kay.
+"Y-yes, his name is Kai.
 As Ashlan reported, he is really amazing.
 He was able to send gargoyle flying without using any gun."